Some 'Cheaper' Health Plans Have Surprising Costs

 "They can become better consumers because they can see exactly what they're paying for care," Rose says.

-Levin-Scherz at Willis Towers says the idea behind Bind is intriguing but raises some issues for employers.
+Levin-Scherz at Willis Towers says the idea behind Bind is intriguing but raises some concerns for employers.

 What happens, he asks, if a worker has an add-in surgery, owes several thousand dollars, then changes jobs before paying all the premiums for that add-in coverage?
 "Will the employee be sent a bill after leaving?" he wonders.

-A Bind spokeswoman says the ex-employee would not pay the remaining premiums in that case.
+A Bind spokeswoman says the former employee would not pay the remaining premiums in that case.
 Instead, the employer would be stuck with the bill.

-Kaiser Health News, is a nonprofit news service and editorially independent program of the Kaiser Family Foundation.
+Kaiser Health News is a nonprofit news service and editorially independent program of the Kaiser Family Foundation.
 KHN is not affiliated with Kaiser Permanente.